Store FAQ

 We offer flat pricing across all sizes.

-Current Wait Time & Shipping Info
+Wait Time & Shipping

-All of our garments are custom-made and made-to-order by four very talented tailors who each work on separate schedules to keep our employees and ourselves safe during the pandemic.
+All of our garments are made-to-order by four very talented tailors who each work on separate schedules to keep our employees and ourselves safe during the pandemic.
 Each garment is made in the order that it was purchased.

-Custom Binders and Sports Bras take 5-6 weeks to make and ship.
+Custom Binders and Sports Bras take 4-6 weeks to make and ship.

 For Binder Dresses and Custom Design Commissions, please see their respective listings for production times.
 If you have already commissioned a custom design, please refer to your invoice.

-Shipping time is dependent on your location!
 We are shipping from Vermont in the USA; you will receive an emailed tracking number when we ship your order out.

 Yes.
 We ship to everywhere the United States will allow us to ship.
 Shipping cost is automatically calculated at checkout.
 Note that we do not and cannot cover import fees or tariffs.